HEP-FCC/fcc-tutorials/fast-sim-and-analysis/k4simdelphes/doc/starterkit/FccFastSimDelphes/Readme.md

 ```

-The detector response of the the baseline FCC-ee IDEA detector configuration is estimated with Delphes.
+The detector response of the baseline FCC-ee IDEA detector configuration is estimated with Delphes.
 Other detector cards can be found in the `$DELPHES_DIR/cards` directory, such as a ATLAS, CMS or ILD detector configurations:
 `delphes_card_ATLAS.tcl`, `delphes_card_CMS.tcl` and `delphes_card_ILD.tcl`.

-But let's download the offical one:
+But let's download the official one:

 ```bash
 wget https://raw.githubusercontent.com/HEP-FCC/FCC-config/spring2021/FCCee/Delphes/card_IDEA.tcl